sparajuli22/Check-in-system/FinalProjectISC/readme.md

             * - Student.cs : a table storing student information
             * - Visits.cs : a table with visitor that stores the visitors visting ISC
         *  ISC Database : a folder that uses create and stored proceudre for functions like recording the total number of visits
+            * The stored procedures and tables can be found in dbo folder inside here.
         *  ISC Form : WPF(.NET frameworks for all the form for front end)
             *  Calendar.cs : a form that imports the calendar
             *  Form1 : form for the check-in